skytable/skytable/CONTRIBUTING.md

 Each project has its own jargon — and so do we!

-- _actiondoc_ and _actions docs_ : This refers to the `actions.jsonc` file, which is used by the Skytable documentation website for automatically building documentation for the actions
+- _actiondoc_ and _actions docs_ : This refers to the `actiondoc.yml` file, which is used by the Skytable documentation website for automatically building documentation for the actions

 ### Branches